nousath/ecommerce/README.md

 > The best way learn something new, is use it in a project

-#### This is a simple ecommerce app for local stores, just for learn and practice new technologies, for improve my [curriculum vitae](https://www.linkedin.com/in/jjperez89/)
+#### This is a simple ecommerce app for local stores, just for learn and practice new technologies
 1. Download the app or go to [link](https://jjperez89.github.io/ecommerce/design)
 2. Upload pictures or images of products and/or services.
 The app will create a complete website and an app when customer can create orders and communicate with the store owner
 3. Share link of ecommerce on social network